craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of Combine.md

 Some very important people husband cattle as well, but because of the anarchic nature of the Combines, grazing is an issue.

 #### Dairy
+Goats are prized possessions for the families of Combine, and the same is true of Cattle and the lords.
+While both true dairies and alternatives - such as walnut or imported almond - are available Cow's milk is most desired, and alternatives to Goat are less desirable and expensive.

 #### Grain
 Rice is *the* grain of the Combines.
-No other grain is really desired here either, except perhaps for the sake of variety.
+No other grain is really desired or grown here, except perhaps for the sake of variety.

+Fine white flour is imported for certain delicacies, but most folk enjoy the taste of their home-grown grain.

 #### Fruit

 #### Vegetable
-Skunk Weed, Grasses, Skinky Shit, Yam
+Skunk Weed, Water SPinach
 #### Spice and Oil
-Jasmine,
+Jasmine, Water-Pepper

 #### Delicacy
 Sweet rice cake are a wonderful treat, but the top delicacy is sweet-and-sour beef.